 UNC Counseling and Psychological Services addresses the needs of undergraduate and graduate students, as well as postdoctoral fellows and spouses.
-Our multi-disciplinary staff is composed of ten psychologists, four psychiatrists, seven social workers and four administrative support staff.
-We are part of Campus Health, which is administratively located within Student Affairs.
+Our multi-disciplinary staff is composed of psychologists, social workers, psychiatric providers, MCHP providers, Embedded Counselors, and administrative support staff. https://caps.unc.edu/about-us/our-staff/ We are part of Campus Health, which is administratively located within Student Affairs.
 We offer a wide array of clinical services in order to meet the needs of students with a variety of difficulties, ranging from academic stress or adjustment difficulties to more severe pathology.
 Students most commonly present to our counseling service for assistance with depression, anxiety, academic concerns and/or relationship difficulties.

 The Health Services Psychology internship program is part of Counseling and Psychological Services, which is a division of Campus Health on the University of North Carolina campus in Chapel Hill, North Carolina, a large public university with a student population of approximately 29,000.
 Each intern has a private office equipped with a telephone, computer, internet access, and webcam.